Wonder Girls: 2011–12: Wonder World and further international ventures

 The group returned to American activities with their made-for-TV movie The Wonder Girls in early 2012.
 "The DJ Is Mine", an English-language song featuring School Gyrls, was released as a promotional tie-in single for the movie on January 11.
 "The DJ Is Mine" reached number one on several Korean charts.
 The movie premiered on February 2 on the TeenNick channel, and featured the then-unreleased English song "Like Money".
 Following the release of the movie, the group received proposals from major broadcasting companies in the United States, and were in talks concerning full U.S. promotions and activities for their debut English-language album.
 The twelve-track album was said to have been completed and was scheduled for a summer 2012 release.

 On June 3, 2012, the group released the mini-album Wonder Party in Korea alongside the album's lead single "Like This".
 On July 10, 2012, "Like Money" featuring Akon was released as a single in the United States, in what would become their last completely English-language release as a group.
 On July 25, the group made their debut in Japan under DefStar Records with the release of a Japanese-language version of "Nobody"; the single release was called "Nobody for Everybody".
-In early September 2012, the group performed three new songs from their then-upcoming English-language album at an iHeartRadio concert.
+On September 5, 2012, the group became the first Korean act to hold a concert on iHeartRadio, where they performed three new unreleased songs from their then-upcoming English-language album.
 On October 29, 2012, Wonder Girls participated in a joint-interview with Nick Cannon in which they discussed the release of their English-language album as well as a new show showcasing the Wonder Girls as a spin-off from their original movie.
 On November 14, Wonder Girls released the compilation album Wonder Best in Japan, which included a new song, updated versions of older hit songs, and Japanese versions of their songs.